-Hand Shaking May Become A Thing Of The Past After Coronavirus, Dr. Anthony Fauci Says
+Hand-Shaking May Become A Thing Of The Past After Coronavirus, Dr. Anthony Fauci Says

 “Because as a matter of fact, that is one of the major ways you can transmit a respiratory-borne illness.”

 One of the first recommendations from health experts with the outbreak of the coronavirus was to end physical, hand-to-hand contact.
 They suggested that people could bump elbows or give an air high-five as a greeting, but noted that touching hands was one of the most common ways to spread the virus.
 As Business Insider noted, even lesser forms of hand contact can be significantly safer than shaking hands.
-A high five transmits roughly half as many bacteria as a handshake, and a fist bump only has about 10 percent the transmission of a handshake.
+A high-five transmits roughly half as much bacteria as a handshake, and a fist bump only has about 10 percent the transmission of a handshake.

 Fauci said he hopes that the outbreak of the deadly virus helps people understand just how easily a pandemic can take place, and that the precaution against spreading it should become a permanent habit.